-On Monday, the princess was joined by her husband, Prince William, and brother-in-law, Prince Harry, for an appearance at the London Eye in honor of Mental Health Day.
+The duchess was later joined by her husband, Prince William, and brother-in-law, Prince Harry, for an appearance at the London Eye in honor of Mental Health Day.

 “All of us know someone who has been through difficult emotional times, and we know how hard it can be to see a way forward.
 William, Harry and I feel it is our duty to do what we can, with your help, to shine a spotlight on emotional well-being and highlight the support that is out there to prevent or manage the pain at difficult times,” Kate said.